 “Symptoms usually include pain and bleeding.
 These can be distressing, but often the emotional aspect of miscarriage outweighs the physical symptoms.”

-It is not just the mother who feels the impact, however.
+But, of course, it is not just the person carrying the baby who feels the impact.

-Recent research by Imperial College London found one in 12 (8%) partners experience post-traumatic stress disorder (PTSD) three months after their other half goes through a miscarriage, while one in 25 are still experiencing symptoms nine months on.
+Research by Imperial College London found that one in 12 (8%) of partners experience post-traumatic stress disorder (PTSD) three months after their other half goes through a miscarriage, while one in 25 are still experiencing symptoms nine months on.

-PTSD symptoms can include flashbacks, nightmares, insomnia and angry outbursts.
+PTSD symptoms can include flashbacks, nightmares, insomnia and anger outbursts.

 “The message is clear; partners are vulnerable to the same psychological problems as mothers and specialist support must be made available to either or both bereaved parents.”

-The Duchess of Sussex felt, as she was holding her husband’s hand in hospital, “the only way to begin to heal is to first ask, ‘are you OK?’”.
+For Meghan Markle, as she was holding Prince Harry's hand in hospital, she felt, “the only way to begin to heal is to first ask, ‘Are you OK?’"